zeusssz/ninja/README.md

 ### Installation

-Before using Raven, you need to install several dependencies.
+Before using Ninja, you need to install several dependencies.
 Follow these steps to set up your environment.

 #### Dependencies